Last Updated on June 4, 2023 by Dave Farquhar

-Lionel’s smoke pellets are certainly iconic, and a memorable part of the post war Lionel experience.
-Pre-war trains didn’t have smoke, and the big three train makers raced in the early 1950s to introduce smoke units to give their trains something new.
-The sight and smell of those smoke pellets is unforgettable for a generation or three.
+Lionel’s smoke pellets are certainly iconic, and a memorable part of the post-war Lionel experience.
+Pre-war trains didn’t have smoke, and after World War II ended, the big three train makers raced to introduce smoke units to give their trains something new.
+The sight and smell of Lionel train smoke pellets is unforgettable for a generation or three.
 Why did Lionel stop using smoke pellets, and why can’t you buy them anymore?

 Lionel smoke pellets made postwar steam locomotives emit vapors from their miniature stack to create toy train pseudo-smoke.
 This new twist to Lionel trains became an unforgettable part of the toy train scene and an enduring old postwar favorite.

 Table of contents